4DX: History

-South Korea

-The 4DX technology has made its commercial debut at the CGV Sangam theater in Seoul in 2009.
+4DX technology debuted at the CGV Sangam theater in Seoul in 2009.
 Following the success of Avatar, the technology expanded to more theaters in South Korea.

-Mexico

-In June 2011, Mexico-based Cinépolis have invested $25 million and made an agreement with the CJ Group to bring the 4DX technology to its 11 locations in the country, with the first opening in a theater in Mexico City.
-It marked the technology's debut in the Americas and outside the Asia region, and the technology expanded throughout Mexico since its debut.
-In 2019, the company announced that they would install the "4DX Screen" theater, a theater with an expanded multi-sided screen with the 4DX theaters, in the country in the summer season of 2020.
+In June 2011, Mexico-based Cinépolis invested $25 million and contracted with the CJ Group to bring the 4DX technology to its 11 locations in the country, with the first opening in a theater in Mexico City.
+It was the technology's debut in the Americas and outside the Asia region, and it expanded throughout Mexico.
+In 2019, the company announced the 4DX Screen theater, with an expanded multi-sided screen in 2020.

-South America
+In Central America, 4DX is in countries like Guatemala through Cinepolis.
+In Costa Rica, it debuted at Cinépolis in 2014.

-In 2012, Cinépolis has expanded its 4DX reach to South America, opening its first location at a theater in São Paulo, Brazil.
-The company later premiered the 4DX theater in Colombia at the El Limonar Shopping Center in Cali in July 2013.
+In 2012, South America received Cinépolis's first theater in São Paulo, Brazil.
+The 4DX theater in Colombia opened at the El Limonar Shopping Center in Cali in July 2013.
 Cine Hoyts (now part of Cinépolis) opened the first 4DX theater in Chile in 2013.

-United States

-At CinemaCon in March 2014, CJ 4DPlex announced that it had reached an agreement with AEG and Regal Cinemas to introduce the country's first 4DX auditorium at Regal Cinemas L.A.
-Live in downtown Los Angeles.
-In 2018, CJ and Regal's new parent company Cineworld announced that it planned to expand 4DX to at least 79 Regal locations.
-As of 2020, there is an approximate total of 32 locations throughout the United States, primarily from various Regal locations, one Marcus Theatres location in Gurnee, two Cinépolis locations, and CGV's second U.S. at The Source OC in Buena Park.
+At CinemaCon in March 2014, CJ 4DPlex announced that it had collaborated with Anschutz Entertainment Group (AEG) and Regal Cinemas to debut the US's first 4DX auditorium at Regal Cinemas L.A.
+Live in Los Angeles, California.
+In 2018, CJ and Regal's new parent company Cineworld announced planned expansion of 4DX to at least 100 Regal locations.
+As of 2020, approximately 30 locations are in the United States, from various Regal locations, one Marcus Theatres location in Gurnee, two Cinépolis locations, and CGV's second U.S. site at The Source OC in Buena Park.
+In November 2023, B&B Theatres and CJ 4DPlex signed a deal to add their first 4DX location, in Texas.
+In March 2025, AMC Theatres and CJ 4DPlex signed a deal to expand 4DX to 40 AMC locations across the United States and Europe.